Mission Magnified Consulting deploys philanthropy, partnerships, and persuasion to drive social change.

-Neill Coleman is the Founder and Principal of Mission Magnified Consulting, working with social-purpose organizations and companies to achieve their goals through philanthropy, partnerships and communications.
-Neill has shaped and implemented social change strategies in foundations, government, the private sector and non-profits.
-He believes in, and has demonstrated, the power of cross-sector collaboration to achieve impact.
-Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations and Trinity Church Wall Street.
+Neill Coleman is a leader in deploying philanthropy, partnerships, and persuasion to drive social change.
+As the Founder and Principal of Mission Magnified Consulting he has a track-record of creating strategies, building organizations, and inspiring people towards meaningful impact.
+He believes in, and has demonstrated, the power of cross-sector collaboration.
+Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations, GoVoteNYC, and the Mother Cabrini Health Foundation.

 From 2012 to 2017 Neill was Vice President for Global Communications at The Rockefeller Foundation, where he created and managed a $10 million per annum grants portfolio that deployed the funding of journalism, film, storytelling and campaigns to shift narratives and influence decision-makers.
 As part of the Foundation’s centennial year in 2013 Neill designed and launched 100 Resilient Cities – a $160 million effort to support 100 cities worldwide in developing a resilience strategy and then accessing private-sector funding for implementation.
 As head of the Foundation’s communications team in New York, Nairobi and Bangkok, Neill positioned The Rockefeller Foundation as a globally-recognized leader in the new fields of impact investing and resilience.